Sierra Wireless (NASDAQ:SWIR) Updates Q2 2021 Earnings Guidance

 Sierra Wireless (NASDAQ:SWIR) (TSE:SW) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $118 million-$122 million, compared to the consensus revenue estimate of $113.08 million.

-A number of brokerages recently weighed in on SWIR.
-Roth Capital increased their price target on shares of Sierra Wireless from $20.00 to $25.00 and gave the company a buy rating in a research report on Monday, January 25th.
-Canaccord Genuity increased their target price on Sierra Wireless from $24.00 to $30.00 and gave the stock a buy rating in a research note on Tuesday, March 2nd.
-TheStreet raised Sierra Wireless from a d+ rating to a c- rating in a research note on Tuesday, February 16th.
-Zacks Investment Research cut Sierra Wireless from a hold rating to a sell rating in a research note on Thursday.
-Finally, BMO Capital Markets increased their target price on Sierra Wireless from $13.00 to $19.00 and gave the stock a market perform rating in a research note on Wednesday, February 24th.
+Several equities analysts have commented on SWIR shares.
+National Bank of Canada raised their price objective on Sierra Wireless from $13.00 to $15.00 and gave the company an underperform rating in a research report on Monday, January 25th.
+TD Securities upped their price objective on Sierra Wireless from $18.00 to $20.00 and gave the stock a hold rating in a research note on Friday, May 14th.
+BMO Capital Markets raised their price objective on shares of Sierra Wireless from $13.00 to $19.00 and gave the company a market perform rating in a research report on Wednesday, February 24th.
 They noted that the move was a valuation call.
-Three research analysts have rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Hold and an average price target of $19.29.
+Canaccord Genuity dropped their price target on Sierra Wireless from $30.00 to $26.00 and set a buy rating for the company in a research note on Friday, May 14th.
+Finally, TheStreet upgraded Sierra Wireless from a d+ rating to a c- rating in a research report on Tuesday, February 16th.
+Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and four have assigned a buy rating to the company.
+Sierra Wireless has an average rating of Hold and a consensus target price of $19.04.

 Sierra Wireless, Inc, together with its subsidiaries, provides device-to-cloud Internet of Things (IoT) solutions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The IoT Solutions segment offers recurring connectivity services, cloud management software, and cellular modules and gateways.